Hydrocephalus in Children

 Call for an Appointment 855-855-6484

-Duke pediatric neurologists and neurosurgeons offer several proven treatments to care for your child’s hydrocephalus, sometimes called “water on the brain,” including advanced minimally invasive options.
+Duke pediatric neurosurgeons offer several proven treatments to care for your child’s hydrocephalus, sometimes called “water on the brain,” including advanced minimally invasive options.
 We aim to keep your child comfortable and your family informed throughout diagnosis and treatment.
 Ultimately, our goals are to relieve pressure on the brain, prevent damage to brain and eye tissue, and improve your child’s quality of life.

 Find a Hydrocephalus in Children Doctor